|First Name:||demo test|

 Potential Blind Spots

 May have difficulty in dealing with assertive-type buyers who are often better handled by Hunters.
-Is less likely to say "No" to erratic demands.
+Are less likely to say "No" to erratic demands.

 To reward farmers properly, you would want to motivate them to up-sell – without taking advantage of the customer with unnecessary up-selling.